openshift/enhancements/enhancements/microshift/disabling-storage-components.md

 - MicroShift config will be extended from the root with a field called `storage`, which will have 2 subfields.
   - `.storage.driver`: **ENUM**, type is preferable to leave room for future supported drivers
     - One of ["None|none", "lvms"]
     - An empty value or null field defaults to deploying LVMS.
-This is because the driver is already.
+This preserves MicroShift's default installation workflow as it currently is, which in turn ensures API compatibility for clusters that are upgraded from 4.16.
+If the null/empty values defaulted to disabling LVMS, the effect would not be seen on the cluster until an LVMS or CSI component were deleted and the cluster is restarted.
+This creates a kind of hidden behavior that the user may not be aware of or want.
   - `.storage.with-csi-components:` **Array**.
 Empty array or null value defaults to not deploying additional CSI components.
     - Excepted values are: ['csi-snapshot-controller']